NateIsTrying/fsa-block22-dummyJSON-project/README.md

 Users should be able to:

     - See a list of all products
-    - See a single product in a special view
+    - See further details about a single product in a special view
-    - Filter products with a simple 'text matcher'
     - "Create" a new product and see a message that it was successful
         - Display info received back from API
     - "Delete" any product and see that it was successful